anoixis/cookies/README.md

 No.

-FIG Cookies only pays attention to the `Cookie` headers on [PSR-7](https://packagist.org/packages/psr/http-message) Request instances.
-In the case of `ServerRequestInterface` instances, PSR-7 implementations should be including `$_COOKIES` values in the headers so in that case FIG Cookies may be interacting with `$_COOKIES` indirectly.
+Tank Cookies only pays attention to the `Cookie` headers on [PSR-7](https://packagist.org/packages/psr/http-message) Request instances.
+In the case of `ServerRequestInterface` instances, PSR-7 implementations should be including `$_COOKIES` values in the headers so in that case Tank Cookies may be interacting with `$_COOKIES` indirectly.